IvanovvvAnton/ACS_with_two-factor_authentication/README.md

 An access control system with two-factor authentication using RFID and facial recognition significantly increases the level of security at facilities with high security requirements.
 The combined use of physical (RFID) and biometric (face recognition) authentication factors reduces the risks of unauthorized access, even if one of the factors has been lost or tampered with.
 This system provides reliable identification and access control, creating additional barriers for intruders.

 In addition, the system has a flexible and scalable architecture, which allows it to be adapted for both small offices and large organizations with distributed infrastructure.
 In addition, the implementation of WebSocket for displaying real-time data and the ability to integrate with other access control systems make the project a convenient and effective tool for monitoring and managing security.

+# Authors
+If you have any questions, you can ask them to us by writing to us at email:
+- ivanovvvvvvvanton3829@gmail.com